-The Autour user experience is tightly tied to spatialized audio, preferably using only bone-conducting or open air headphones so as not to interfere with the natural sounds of the environment.
-Sounds appear to come from locations surrounding the user, thereby giving a sense of directionality and distance.
+The Autour user experience is tightly tied to spatialized audio, preferably using bone-conducting or open air headphones so as not to interfere with the natural sounds of the environment.
+Names of places appear to come from locations surrounding the user, thereby giving a sense of directionality and distance.
 This allows for parsimony of representation and less intrusive sound cues.
 Imagine the difference between a mechanical voice stating, "Restaurant, 50 meters, 60 degrees to your left" vs. a very short "Restaurant" spatialized in the correct direction.

-This server has cached street and intersection information from Open Street Map (currently only for Québec) and La Société de transport de Montréal (STM), and does real-time queries via the Google Places API to find nearby POIs such as businesses, public buildings, parks and landmarks.
-These locations can be rendered in different ways, e.g., by relative direction ("front right") or by cardinal direction ("northeast").
+The Autour server acts as an intermediary for real-time requests to Google Places™ and Foursquare™ to locate companies, public buildings, monuments, etc. The Autour app can then render these places in different ways, e.g., by relative direction ("front right") or by cardinal direction ("northeast").
 Category names (e.g., "bar," "fast food", etc.), are spatialized to sound like they are coming from the actual location of the POI, giving a direct cue as to its direction and distance.

 We have worked with both French and English organizations for the blind in Montreal, including the Institut Nazareth & Louis Braille (INLB) and the Montreal Association for the Blind (MAB) to test Autour with a number of blind participants.
 These user tests have taken the form of informal walkabouts while soliciting feedback, more formal tests with specific tasks to complete using Autour while on the streets of Montreal, and also longer-term deployments where blind individuals were loaned iPhone devices to use in their daily routines.
 Feedback has been generally positive for the system as a whole, but has also pointed out numerous usability and other issues that have been factored into the design.
 A paper (link below) summarizing the results across several of these tests was presented at the 2013 ACM Conference on Human Factors in Computing Systems (CHI).